ChickenFrittata/IntroToGit/README.md

 When you're finished, save the project and close Unity.

 Changes you've made are automatically monitored by the GitHub client.
+Type in a short summary of the changes you've made, then click commit to Initial-Commit to push those changes to the branch.
+After a few minutes, your changes will be available for everyone to see and work on.